How to Use This Calculator

 How does the calculator handle odd-shaped rooms or hallways?

 For odd-shaped rooms or hallways, it's best to calculate their perimeters individually and then average them with other rooms, or treat them as separate 'rooms' with their specific perimeters.
-This ensures the 'Avg Room Perimeter' input accurately reflects your project's total length requirements.
+This ensures the 'Average Room Perimeter' input accurately reflects your project's total length requirements.
+The 'Project Scale' insight can help you categorize your project.